luafun/luafun/doc/filtering.rst

 .. function:: partition(predicate, gen, param, state)
               iterator:partition(predicate)

-   :returns: {gen1, param1, state1}, {gen2, param2, state2}
+   :returns: iterator, iterator

    The function returns two iterators where elements do and do not satisfy the predicate.
+See note about multireturn in :ref:`Getting started
+   <multi_return>`.
 Equivalent to:

    .. code-block:: lua